 What to Do if You Spot Signs of a Lab

 If you think someone near you is operating a meth lab, do NOT confront them directly.
 The best thing to do is to contact your local authorities and let them know about suspicious signs or behavior.
 Write down things you observe and include dates and times if possible.
 If you think you can take photographs safely, feel free to do so.
 The police can use these as evidence in the future if they plan to prosecute.
-Keep your children away from the possible meth lab.
+Keep your children away from the dangers of meth production as well.
 Remember, you do not have to give police your personal information if you prefer to remain anonymous.